 He who upholds genuine friendship, shines gloriously like fire, radiant like

-a deity.
-Prosperity and good fortune will never forsake or leave him.
+Prosperity and good fortune will never forsake, or

 He who prolongs genuine friendship, will enjoy abundant wealth.
 What is